TitilayoMG/Microsoft-Financial-Report/README.md

 ## Data Visualizations
-Creating an interactive Microsoft Excel dashboard involves a set of skills that go beyond basic spreadsheet proficiency
+Here, I moved my analysis to my dashboard page.

-I created charts and graphs that respond dynamically to selections, enhancing visual representation and analysis.
+Created charts and graphs that respond dynamically to selections, enhancing visual representation and analysis.

-I Incorporated form controls for interactivity to help user control specific elements of the dashboard.
+Incorporated form controls for interactivity to help user control specific elements of the dashboard.

-I used hyperlinks and created navigation buttons to allow users to move seamlessly between different sheets within workbook.
+Used hyperlinks and created navigation buttons to allow users to move seamlessly between different sheets within workbook.

 Finally, I arrived at a report with three (3) pages named:
 * Cover Page